Plans, estimating proposals and notice to bidders

 Submitting a bid

 Only contractors authorized to bid a proposal may submit a bid for a contract.

-ATTENTION:Beginning with the July 15, 2014 letting, the Office of Contracts will no longer accept paper bids on any proposals.
+ATTENTION:Beginning with the July 15, 2014 letting, the Contracts Bureau will no longer accept paper bids on any proposals.

 Bids are received until the bidding deadline as listed on the estimating proposal.
 After opening, all bids are reviewed for responsiveness prior to being read publically.
 The apparent bid results are posted on Bid Express beginning approximately a half-hour after the bid deadline.
 If the bid is incomplete or irregular, the bid is not read and the reason it is not read is listed on Bid Express under “Apparent Bids.”
 A letter is also sent to the contractor explaining why the bid was not read.